Hendrik Pothoven

-Hendrik Pothoven (25 December 1725 – 29 January 1807) was an 18th-century drawer and painter from the Northern Netherlands.
+Hendrik Pothoven (25 December 1725 – 29 January 1807) was an 18th-century drawer and painter from the Dutch Republic.

 According to the RKD he was a pupil of Frans de Bakker and Philip van Dijk.
 He was a follower of Frans van Mieris and Adriaen van de Velde; he is best known for his portraits, landscapes, and engravings.
 He worked in his native Amsterdam until 1764, when he moved to The Hague, where he later died.